blade-lang/blade-docs/docs/standard/args.markdown

   - `type`: type must be one of the args types and will indicate how the parsed data should be interpreted in the final result.
   - `required`: tells the parser if a value is compulsory for this option.
+  - `choices`: a list of allowed options or a dictionary of allowed options with their respective descriptions.

+  > - the `choices` option only works for type `CHOICE`.

 {:#_Parser_add_command} **add_command**(_name_: string [, _help_: string [, _opts_: dict]])